yulongl/CarND-Semantic-Segmentation/README.md

 #### Neural Network Training
 ##### Total Loss
 The loss used in this project is not only the cross entropy loss but the sum of cross entropy loss and regularization loss.
+The total loss was continuously reduced while training one epoch after one epoch.
+The final total loss is 0.182.

 ##### Hyperparameters
 ```